apih99/bored_chess/README.md

 # ♟️ Chess Game

 A modern chess game built with React, featuring multiple game modes, customizable themes, and an intuitive interface.
-Actually I was bored so i created this game.
+Actually I was bored so I created this game.

 ![Example of the Menu](screenshots/Capture.PNG)
 ![Example of the Gameplay](screenshots/gameplay.PNG)